Some Twin Cities beaches, pools and splash pads have opened, but safety precautions vary widely

 For parents with very young children, splash pads — with their gated areas and lack of standing water — provide a haven.
 Many that have reopened across the metro area, like Oak Hill Park, have increased attendants' hours or added staffers in order to ensure capacity and social distancing.

 One day last week, Robyn Hanson and her baby Lakaii splashed at Oak Hill Park.
-They were visiting from Minneapolis, where all park wading pools remain closed.
+They were visiting from Minneapolis, where park wading pools were closed.
+(The Park Board announced it will open 20 wading pools July 4.)
 Hanson was relieved to find the St. Louis Park spot open.

 "It's good for parents, for sure, to get out of the house," she said.